Panasonic ES2216PC Reviews

 Four Blade/Twin Head Shaving System

 Also, the floating twin head design, in theory, should add to that quality.
-It could allow for following all the varying contours – legs, underarms, bikini area – that make shaving for women a unique challenge.
-The ES2216PC houses pivots that work similar to a rotary head shaver.
+It could allow for following all the varying contours – legs, underarms, etc. – that make shaving for women a unique challenge.
+The Panasonic ES2216PC houses pivots that work similar to a rotary head shaver.
 These are the wide foil design and should cover all those body areas nicely.

 The problem is that real-world use does not quite live up to the promise of the design here.